jpjuvo/camelyon17-multilevel/README.md

 Deep learning algorithms have proven to be efficient and accurate when detecting metastases in hematoxylin and eosin-stained tissue, and their performance is comparable to the level of an expert pathologist.
-Many of the tumor-detecting deep learning algorithms focus on the local features that are in the small batches of images.
-This leaves out potentially relevant features from the surroundings.[1]
-For example, the eosinophils are common in some parts of a tissue sample whereas some parts can indicate a tumor or other disease.
+Many of the tumor-detecting deep learning algorithms focus on the local features that are in the small batches of images, which leaves out potentially relevant features from the surroundings.[1]
+For example, the eosinophils are characteristic in some parts of a tissue sample, whereas some parts can indicate a tumor or other disease.
 Small image batches may not contain enough spatial information for this.

 ## Research questions